itischrisd/itis-SKJ/README.md

 ---

 If you need some help, notice any bugs or come up with possible improvements, feel free to reach out to me and/or create a pull request.
-Keep in mind, that there is intentionally duplicate code between TCP and UDP packages, as they were parts of different assignments.
-Architectural refinement might be in place if user desires to maintain them as one project.